The Forest-Lords of Dihad: Reception

+In Issue 20 of Abyss, Dave Nalle called this "a rather excellent role-playing material.
+It is of far higher quality and more mature in orientation than the standard TFT adventures from Metagaming.
+There are more opportunities for thought and role-playing and situations, and possibilities are not as mechanical as would be expected from the TFT tradition."
+Nalle did find one problem, noting that the burden fell to the gamemaster to fill in all the details of each adventure.
+Nalle concluded, "This is a great step forward for TFT, but it may not find the audience it deserves as it may be too unusual for FTF GMs."

 Anders Swenson reviewed The Warrior-Lords of Darok and The Forest-Lords of Dihad for Different Worlds magazine and stated that "these are two solid products which should find their way into the libraries of most TFT gamemasters, and many others who collect well-done scenarios."

 Steve Woodcock reviewed The Forest-Lords of Dihad for Fantasy Gamer magazine and stated that "Forest Lords of Dihad is a great background for a TFT campaign.
 Highly recommended for all TFT FMs (if you can still find it)."